 Here are several steps you can follow to boost your appeal to your potential clients, and climb the ladder from mediocre performer to becoming a high-demand superstar designer.

-Recommended Reading: Tips to Getting More Design Projects
+5 Tips to Getting More Design Jobs For Freelancers

 Do the Thinking